Mission Beach and Pacific Beach Area Information

 While Pacific Beach is a popular hangout for college students and surfers, the population is becoming more mixed.
 Due to rising property and rental costs, more professional, mature and affluent people are not only visiting Pacific Beach but many are calling it home.
-“P.B.”, as it is known by locals is well known for its abundant nightlife with a variety of bars welcoming to both locals and visitors and its many unique eateries.
-There is also no shortage of shopping in the many boardwalk boutiques as well as the vast array of clothing stores and beach and souvenir shops.
+“P.B.,” as it is known by locals, is well known for its abundant nightlife with a variety of bars welcoming to both locals and visitors as well as its many unique eateries.
+There is no shortage of shopping in the many boardwalk boutiques as well as the vast array of clothing stores and beach and souvenir shops.

 The boardwalk in Pacific Beach runs 3.2 miles along the beach.
 It is an intriguing exhibition of contemporary style and beach culture.
 This pedestrian walkway is typically crowded with tattooed skateboarders, shopper and cyclists.
 There are many local shops, bars and restaurants along the boardwalk.
 On the boardwalk there are all types of people from the very young riding with their parents on bicycles to college kids walking to a favorite hangout, to bronzed beauties on roller blades to the more mature just enjoying the view of the ocean, the beautiful weather and the activity all around.
 There is always a mixture of locals and visitors on the boardwalk which gives it a very welcoming vibe.

 Tourmaline Surfing Park is a perfect place to try your hand at surfing.
 It is a surf only beach with slow, slopey waves for longboarders, beginners and when the wind is up, windsurfers and kiteboarders.
 This area offers a small picnic area as well as restrooms.
 There is plenty of parking further making this a popular destination for surfers of all levels.